sjoachimsthaler/Blog/content/about/index.md

 I am a father of two (mostly) wonderful boys, husband, geek, nerd and developer.

-I'm working as a Senior Software Developer at [e.Optimum](https://www.eoptimum.de/).
+I'm working as a Software Architect at [e.Optimum](https://www.eoptimum.de/).

 I am always trying to learn new skills and try to share the stuff that I learded with others.